Meldinoor/bootstrap-daterangepicker/README.md

-# Date Range Picker for Bootstrap
+# Modified Date Range Picker for Bootstrap

+This is a slightly modified fork of Dan Grossman's excellent Bootstrap Date Range Picker.
+The only change I've made was to add the options: minFromHour maxFromHour minToHour maxToHour

+These restrict the available hours that can be selected with the timepicker in the left (from) and right (to) timepickers.

 ![Improvely.com](http://i.imgur.com/LbAMf3D.png)